shashank1623/roadmaps/ml_engineer_roadmap_2021.md

 Please watch this video to understand how you can learn effectively so that you can get maximum output by investing minimum amount of time.

 https://www.youtube.com/watch?v=yZFrSDjRvjk

-### Group Study

-Group study is always better than studying alone.
-If you know someone who wants to learn coding as well then make a group and start studying together.
-Also hold each other accountable and discuss learning milestones with each other.
-You can join codebasics discord server to find partners for group study.

-Discord link: https://discord.gg/r42Kbuk  <-- On this you will find a partner finder channel where you can find similar minded people with whom you can do a group study

-### Following discipline and not giving up

-Learning coding, especially when you are new, can get frustrating at times.
-Every good programmer has gone through this pain so if you are facing issues, don't start thinking you are not smart and coding is not your thing.
-You need to have lot of patience.
-When you come from non coding background, thinking in terms of coding is a big shift in the mind paradigm hence it can take some time before it starts clicking you.